AdS gravastar and bulk-cone singularities

 From them, we obtain $G_R(\omega,\ell)=\mathcal{B}/\mathcal{A}$ as in \eqref{eq:retarded}.

 The time-domain Green's function is obtained by $\omega$-integral and $\ell$-sum as

+with $\delta > 0$.
+As there might be poles on or slightly below the real axis, we take the contour slightly above the real axis.
 The Gaussian factor is the smoothing factor with the cut-off parameters $\omega_c$ and $\ell_c$ so that the singularities reduce to finite bumps.
-As the poles are distributed slightly below the real axis of $\omega$-plane (at least in the black hole case), it is useful to deform the contour of the integration in numerical computation.
 Using the fact $G_R(-\omega,\ell)=G_R(\omega,\ell)^*$, we have